gimoya/tiroltrailhead/noexif_geotaging/README.md

 ## Features

 - **OSM Base Map**: Uses OpenStreetMap tiles for the base layer
-- **Geotagged Media Display**: Shows images and videos at their GPS coordinates
+- **Noexif Geotagging Media Display**: Shows images and videos at their GPS coordinates
 - **Interactive Markers**: Click markers to view media in popups
 - **Media Support**: Displays both images and videos with controls
 - **Navigation Controls**: Zoom, pan, fullscreen, and scale controls
 - **Responsive Design**: Works on desktop and mobile devices
+- **Manual Coordinate Assignment**: Click on the map to assign GPS coordinates to media files
+- **GPX Track Support**: Load and display GPX walking tracks on the map

 ## Setup Instructions